Bo Larsson

-Bo-Göran "Bosse" Larsson (born 5 May 1944) is a Swedish former professional footballer who played as a midfielder and striker.
+Bo-Göran "Bosse" Larsson (5 May 1944 – 18 December 2023) was a Swedish professional footballer who played as a midfielder and striker.
 Best remembered for his time with Malmö FF, he also represented VfB Stuttgart and Trelleborgs FF during his career.
 A full international between 1964 and 1978, he won 70 caps for the Sweden national team and scored 17 goals.
-He also represented Sweden at the 1970, 1974, and 1978 FIFA World Cups.
+He also represented Sweden at the 1970, 1974 and 1978 FIFA World Cups.

 Club career

 Most of his club career he played for Malmö FF where he won the league championship several times.
 Between 1966 and 1969 he was an appreciated professional for VfB Stuttgart scoring 21 times in 88 games.
 As the best player in the team and loved by the supporters he was also awarded "Athlete of the Year" in 1969 by the city of Stuttgart.
 According to many he had a by far too short career as a professional player, but his wife Anita never settled to life in Germany, which made him move back home to Malmö that same summer.

-He was awarded with Guldbollen (the golden ball) in 1965 and 1973, and was the first to be awarded twice.
+Larsson was awarded the Guldbollen (the golden ball) in 1965 and 1973, and was the first to be awarded twice.
 In Malmö FF and among its supporters Bosse holds an iconic status and is regarded as the club's greatest player ever.

 International career

-Bosse Larsson was one of the national team profiles during the 1970s.
+Bosse Larsson was one of the Sweden national team profiles during the 1970s.
 In total he got 70 caps, scoring 17 times, and played at the 1970 FIFA World Cup, 1974 FIFA World Cup and 1978 FIFA World Cup.

-The Sweden national team manager Georg "Åby" Ericson used to say that; "When picking a Swedish national squad you start by picking Bosse Larsson, then you start thinking about which other players to pick".
+The Sweden men's national team manager Georg "Åby" Ericson used to say that; "When picking a Swedish national squad you start by picking Bosse Larsson, then you start thinking about which other players to pick".
 Beside Nils Liedholm, Bosse Larsson is regarded as Sweden's most complete player ever, being able to actually play at almost any position on the pitch.

 Personal life

-Today he lives a quiet life in Malmö.
+Larsson later lived in Malmö.
 In September 2007 a book titled "Bosse Larsson" was released.
-The book, written by Jonny Ambrius together with Bosse (who finally after many years had decided to take part in a book being made), is filled with stories from the whole of Bosse's life, but with the centre of gravity on his footballer years.
+The book, written by Jonny Ambrius together with Bosse, and contains stories from his life, but with a focus on his footballer years.
 Shortly after the book release he also gave his permission for a possible statue to be made in his honour and placed outside Malmö FF's new stadium.

+Larsson died on 18 December 2023, at the age of 79.